 ETFs are subject to various risks, including management's ability to meet the fund's investment objective.
 The trust is also subject to the risks to which the underlying ETFs may be subject, as well as management and operating expenses.
 You will bear not only your share of your trust's expenses, but also the expenses of the ETFs.
 By investing in the ETFs, the trust incurs greater expenses than you would incur if you invested directly in the ETFs.
 Shares of ETFs may trade at a premium or discount from their net asset value in the secondary market.
-If the trust has to sell an ETF share when the share is trading at a discount, the trust will receive a price that is less than the ETF's net asset value.
+If the trust has to sell an ETF share when the share is trading at a premium or a discount, the trust will receive a price that is more than or less than, respectively, the ETF's net asset value.
+If the trust has to buy an ETF share when the share is trading at a premium or a discount, the trust will buy at a price that is more than or less than, respectively, the ETF's net asset value.
+ETF shares purchased at a premium may experience losses should the premium be reduced over time.
 This risk is separate and distinct from the risk that the net asset value of the ETF shares may decrease.
 The amount of such discount from net asset value is subject to change from time to time in response to various factors.